Send events from your workflow

 }

-How it works in most campaigns
+How it works in most automations

-As long as your campaign isn’t triggered by a webhook—i.e. it begins when a person performs an event, matches attributesA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages.
-Attributes are analogous to traits in Data Pipelines. conditions, etc—you can send an event for the person currently in campaign, or another person entirely.
+As long as your automation isn’t triggered by a webhook—i.e. it begins when a profile performs an event, matches attributesA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages. conditions, etc—you can send an event for the profile currently in automation, or another profile entirely.
 You’ll send your new event from values in the eventSomething that a person in your workspace did.
-Events can trigger campaigns, add people to segments, etc. You can access event properties in liquid with {{event.<property>}} that triggers your campaign or customer attributes.
+Events can trigger automations, add people to segments, etc, and you can use properties from events to personalize messages. that triggers your automation or customer attributes.

-flowchart LR a[person]-->|Performs event
+flowchart LR a[profile]-->|Performs event

-or attribute change|1 subgraph 1 [Campaign 1] direction TB b[message]-->c[send event] end 1-->|Event triggers
+or attribute change|1 subgraph 1 [Automation 1] direction TB b[message]-->c[send event] end 1-->|Event triggers

-new campaign|2 subgraph 2 [Campaign 2] direction TB d[message]-->e[message]-->f[conversion] end
+new automation|2 subgraph 2 [Automation 2] direction TB d[message]-->e[message]-->f[conversion] end

 Send an event